semuconsulting/pyubx2/README.md

 ###Current Status

 Alpha.
-Implements the full range of UBX Generation 6 protocol messages *with the exception of* a handful of message classes which require non-standard processing (AID-ALP, CFG-INF, CFG-RINV, ESF-MEAS).
+Implements the full range of UBX Generation 6 protocol messages *with the exception of* a handful of message classes which require non-standard processing (see release notes on Github for details).
 These are in hand.

 ### Compatibility